2022 Epic Futurity from Homer to Milton: the Phaeacians, Dido, and the Tradition

 2021 “Surely in many ways I hold different views from others’: racialized gender in ancient Hellenic and Roman societies.”

-The 2021 lecture will be delivered by Shelley Haley, Edward North Chair of Classics and Professor of Africana Studies, and President Elect of the Society for Classical Studies.
+The 2021 lecture was delivered by Shelley Haley, Edward North Chair of Classics and Professor of Africana Studies, and President Elect of the Society for Classical Studies.
 The lecture is jointly sponsored by the Departments of Comparative Literature and Classics, and supported by generous gifts from Professor Gilbert Lawall (PhD ‘61), Classics Professor Emeritus at the University of Massachusetts, Amherst, and from James M. Morris (PhD ‘68), of Washington, DC.

 Read more about Professor Haley.